dreamfactorysoftware/platform-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 ## 4. Configuration

 StorageLoader requires a YAML format configuration file to run.
-There is a configuration file template available in the SnowPlow GitHub repository at [`/4-storage/storage-loader/config/config.yml`] [config-yml].
+There is a configuration file template available in the Snowplow GitHub repository at [`/4-storage/storage-loader/config/config.yml`] [config-yml].
 The template looks like this:

 ```yaml